lpruthvi/circleci-docs/jekyll/_cci2/docker-authenticated-pulls.md

 - Server v2.x
 ---

+This document describes how to authenticate with your Docker registry provider to pull images.

+Authenticated pulls allow access to private Docker images.
+It may also grant higher rate limits depending on your registry provider.

+Starting [November 1, 2020](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/), Docker Hub will impose rate limits based on the originating IP.
+Since CirlceCI runs jobs from a shared pool of IPs, it is highly recommended to use authenticated Docker pulls with Docker Hub to avoid rate limit problems.

-To use private Docker images, specify the username and password in the `auth` field of your [config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file.
-To protect the password, create an Environment Variable in the CircleCI Project Settings page, and then reference it:
+For the [Docker]({{ site.baseurl }}/2.0/executor-types/#using-docker) executor, specify username and password in the `auth` field of your [config.yml]({{ site.baseurl }}/2.0/configuration-reference/) file.
+To protect the password, create a [context]({{ site.baseurl }}/2.0/contexts) or Environment Variable in the CircleCI Project Settings page, and then reference it:

 ```yaml
 jobs: